Kyoto in 4 Days: Temples, Bamboo & the Ancient Capital

 Rent a Bicycle

 Kyoto is flat.
-This single decision will triple the number of temples you see.
+This single decision will triple the number of temples you see and transform your experience.
 Most guesthouses offer rental or can point you to nearby shops. ¥800–1,000/day ($5–7).

 Cherry Blossom Strategy

 Late March to mid-April.
 Best spots: Philosopher’s Path, Maruyama Park, Keage Incline.
-Check japan-guide.com/sakura for real-time bloom reports.
+Peak bloom lasts only 7–10 days.
+Check japan-guide.com/sakura for real-time bloom reports before booking flights.

 Autumn Colours Strategy

 Mid-November to early December.
-Tofuku-ji, Eikan-do, and Kiyomizu-dera are the top three.
-Evening illuminations at Kodai-ji are spectacular.
+Tofuku-ji, Eikan-do, and Kiyomizu-dera are the top three spots.
+Evening illuminations at Kodai-ji and Kitano Tenmangu are spectacular and less crowded than daytime visits.

 Matcha Everything